 On December 3, 2020, we filed a Certificate of Reinstatement/Revival with the Secretary of State of the State of Nevada in order reinstate us.
 At that time, we began investigating opportunities to acquire, or otherwise build, an operating business.
 We determined to build a business focused on cryptoassets, and specifically participate in Ethereum (Ether) mining.
-In March 2021, the Company executed a strategy planning and portfolio advisory services agreement ("Services Agreement") with GMR Limited, a British Virgin Island limited liability company ("GMR"), Xsquared Holding Limited, a British Virgin Island limited liability company ("SparkPool") and Valuefinder, a British Virgin Islands limited liability company ("Valuefinder") and, together with GMR and SparkPool, the "Service Providers").
+In March 2021, we executed a strategy planning and portfolio advisory services agreement ("Services Agreement") with GMR Limited, a British Virgin Island limited liability company ("GMR"), Xsquared Holding Limited, a British Virgin Island limited liability company ("SparkPool") and Valuefinder, a British Virgin Islands limited liability company ("Valuefinder") and, together with GMR and SparkPool, the "Service Providers").
 Jason Zhang, a board member of the Company, is the sole equity holder and manager, of Valuefinder and a related party.
-Pursuant to the Services Agreement, the Service Providers agreed to provide cryptoasset mining management and analysis and to assist the Company in securing difficult to obtain equipment and the Company agreed to issue 44,640,889 shares of the Company's common stock to GMR or its designees, 44,640,889 shares of the Company's common stock to SparkPool or its designees and 18,938,559 shares of the Company's common stock to Valuefinder or its designees.
-Each Service Provider has provided such services to the Company which services commenced in June 2021.
-In July 2021, after clearance of the Company's name change by FINRA and receipt of additional information from the Service Providers required by the transfer agent, the Company issued 44,640,889 shares of the Company's common stock to each of GMR and SparkPool and 18,938,559 shares of the Company's common stock to Jason Zhang, Valuefinder's designee.
+Pursuant to the Services Agreement, the Service Providers agreed to provide cryptoasset mining management and analysis and to assist us in securing difficult to obtain equipment and we agreed to issue 44,640,889 shares of our common stock (or 7,440,148 shares of common stock after giving effect to the Reverse Stock Split) to GMR or its designees, 44,640,889 shares of our common stock (or 7,440,148 shares of common stock after giving effect to the Reverse Stock Split) to SparkPool or its designees and 18,938,559 shares of our common stock (or 3,156,426 shares of common stock after giving effect to the Reverse Stock Split) to Valuefinder or its designees.
+Each Service Provider has provided such services to us which services commenced in June 2021.
+In July 2021, after clearance of our name change by FINRA and receipt of additional information from the Service Providers required by the transfer agent, we issued 44,640,889 shares of our common stock (or 7,440,148 shares of common stock after giving effect to the Reverse Stock Split) to each of GMR and SparkPool and 18,938,559 shares of our common stock (or 3,156,426 shares of common stock after giving effect to the Reverse Stock Split) to Jason Zhang, Valuefinder's designee.